labex-labs/open-source-labs/python/python-mastery/lab-ex7-3-learn-about-class-decorators/en/step3.md

 Note that we:

-- Removed the `validate_attributes` import
+- Removed the `validate_attributes` import because we no longer need to import it explicitly since the decorator is applied automatically through inheritance.
-- Removed the `@validate_attributes` decorator
+- Removed the `@validate_attributes` decorator because the `__init_subclass__` method in the `Structure` class will take care of applying it.
-- The code now relies solely on inheritance from `Structure`
+- The code now relies solely on inheritance from `Structure` to get the validation behavior.

 6. Run the tests again to verify everything still works: